Reuters wins defamation suit against Japan's Universal Entertainment

-TOKYO A Japanese court rejected a defamation lawsuit by Universal Entertainment Corp (6425.T) against Thomson Reuters Corp (TRI.TO) and three Reuters journalists, ruling that the articles about the gaming company were true.
+TOKYO Nov 26 A Japanese court rejected a defamation lawsuit by Universal Entertainment Corp against Thomson Reuters Corp and three Reuters journalists, ruling that the articles about the gaming company were true.

-Universal sued Reuters for 200 million yen (1 million pounds) in December 2012, saying the news agency defamed it by publishing articles that year relating to $40 million in payments Universal made to a consultant in relation to a casino project in the Philippines.
+Universal sued Reuters for 200 million yen ($1.6 million) in December 2012, saying the news agency defamed it by publishing articles that year relating to $40 million in payments Universal made to a consultant in relation to a casino project in the Philippines.

 The Tokyo District Court on Wednesday found Universal's claims baseless.
 The company "did not establish illegal activity by defamation, as (the Reuters articles) either did not lower plaintiff Universal's social reputation or even if they did, were without illegality," presiding Judge Masaru Sakamoto wrote.